frederikja163/P2-Visualisation/src/README.md

 ## Algorithm Code

 This folder includes the files which are responsible for displaying the algorithm code.
-This includes the drop down menu; which is responsible for runnig the *displayCodeAsString*-function.
+This includes the drop down menu; which is responsible for running the *displayCodeAsString*-function.

 ### Algorithms